Image

 Red Jacket Fire Station

+The Village of Red Jacket (now Calumet) is in Michigan's copper-rich Keweenaw Peninsula.
 The station was designed by local architect Charles K. Shand and built with local red sandstone in 1898 in the Richardsonian Romanesque style.
 It now houses the Upper Peninsula Fire Fighters Memorial Museum.

 Full ortho resolution is 2.2mm/pixel.